One people with four five souls

 Names in the League

-Each of the four cities of the League has a different flavour.
-We suggest Italian names for Sarvossian characters, Eastern European names for Temeschwari characters, German or Dutch names for Holberghan characters and Portuguese names for Tassatan characters.
+Each of the five cities of the League has a different flavour.
+We suggest Italian names for Sarvossian characters, Eastern European names for Temeschwari characters, German or Dutch names for Holberghan characters, Portuguese names for Tassatan characters, and anglicised Scots Gaelic for Apulian characters.

 Most people in the League use their city as part of their name.
 They may use one of a number of connecting words - "di", "de", "van" and "of" are all popular and are used interchangeably across the League - but they firmly indicate the city they are loyal to.
 This is usually the city of their birth, but not always.
 Many League citizens have cause to move from one city to another at one time and some find themselves more at home in their new city than the place of their birth.